-- 1. To enter System Setup, press <F2> immediately after a power-on or reboot. - In the System Setup Main Menu, select System BIOS and press <Enter>.
-The System BIOS screen is displayed. - In the System BIOS Screen, select System Security and press <Enter>.
+- 1. To enter System Setup, press <F2> immediately after a power-on or restart. - 2.
+In the System Setup Main Menu, select System BIOS and press <Enter>.
+The System BIOS screen is displayed. - 3.
+In the System BIOS Screen, select System Security and press <Enter>.
 The System Security screen is displayed. - 4.
-In the System Security screen, verify that Password Status is Unlocked.

-- Select System Password, alter or delete the existing system password and press <Enter> or <Tab>. - Select Setup Password, alter or delete the existing setup password and press <Enter> or <Tab>.
+In the System Security screen, verify that Password Status is set to Unlocked. - 5.
+Select System Password, alter or delete the existing system password and press <Enter> or <Tab>. - 6.
+Select Setup Password, alter or delete the existing setup password and press <Enter> or <Tab>.